 Developers Almacantar acquired Centre Point for £120 million in 2011 and soon announced that “the building is in need of major repair and refurbishment to ensure that it can remain safe and open.”
 The company proposed to adapt the tower for residential use, arguing that Centre Point was “designed for an era of typewriters and telephones, secretariat pools and filing” and could not be cost-effectively converted to meet modern business needs because of restrictions imposed by its grade II listing.

-The developers began consultation on a revised plan in March 2013 and Camden council’s planning committee granted permission for the project in July.
+Camden council’s planning committee granted permission for the project in July 2013.
 Almacantar chief executive Mike Hussey was quoted as saying: “We intend to transform the way Londoners view and interact with Centre Point, while always staying true to its heritage.
 Our ambition is to ensure the scheme is re-established as a landmark destination that Londoners can be proud of.”

-Almacantar secured a £220 million loan from the investment company Starwood in November 2013, which should virtually guarantee that the project will be completed as planned.
-When the transformation has been wrought, Centre Point will contain 82 luxury apartments, with the double-height penthouse at the top selling for up to £50 million – according to the Daily Telegraph – more than twice the figure quoted when the project was first mooted.
-At the end of January 2015, Almacantar announced that it has started work on the conversion.
+Almacantar quickly secured a £220 million loan from the investment company Starwood, which guaranteed that the project would be completed as planned.
+Centre Point now contains 82 luxury apartments, with the double-height penthouse valued at around £50 million – according to the Daily Telegraph – more than twice the figure quoted when the project was first mooted.

-Taking advantage of the forthcoming arrival of the Elizabeth line (Crossrail) at Tottenham Court Road station (which will make the locality even busier than it already is) a new public square is planned to surround the base of the tower – inevitably accompanied by shops and restaurants.
+Taking advantage of the arrival of the Elizabeth line at Tottenham Court Road station, a south-facing public space has been created – inevitably accompanied by shops and restaurants.